IDEA-120/Course-Materials/SCHEDULE.md

 #### Week of October 19, 2020: Personal Digital Narrative

 DUE **Tuesday, October 20**:
-* ***VIDEO AVAILABLE on 10/12*** ~~Watch Lecture: Agency, Identity, and Voice in Videogames~~
 * Read [Lisa Nakamura, Digitizing Race: Introduction](/week_09_week_of_10-19-2020/readings/Lisa-Nakamura-Digitizing-Race-Intro-WEEK-09.pdf)
 * Read the description for [Project 3: CSS/Typography](/css-typography)
-* Create a new markdown document in your 'idea-120-responses' folder called 'week-08-nakamura.md' and discuss in about 4 paragraphs how you believe Nakamura's citation of Lev Manovich saying "interactive media ask us to identify with someone else’s mental structure" is to be understood.
+* Create a new markdown document in your 'idea-120-responses' folder called 'week-08-nakamura.md' and discuss in about 2 paragraphs how you believe Nakamura's citation of Lev Manovich saying "interactive media ask us to identify with someone else’s mental structure" is to be understood.
 Discuss one example in depth of how aspects of tools you may use (such as Gmail, Instagram, TikTok, etc) are reflections of the designer's or developer's 'mental structure' and their own identity.
 * Push the file to your repository

+Lab **Tuesday, October 18**
+* Adobe Illustrator Overview

 DUE **Thursday, October 22**:
 * Green Screen Project critique